JakeSCahill/redpanda-doc-detective-training/README.md

 # Doc Detective Workshop

 Welcome to the **Doc Detective Workshop**!
 This repository is a sandbox for our team to get hands-on experience writing automated tests for our Redpanda docs using [Doc Detective](https://example.com/doc-detective-docs).
 The goal here is to practice writing tests and learn how to simulate user interactions in our docs.
-At the end of this workshop, we'll have our complete Serverless quickstart set up with automated testing.
+At the end of this workshop, we'll have our guide for creating topics in Cloud set up with automated testing.

 ## Introduction